jundalisay/sp/content/en/research/diogenes/lives/chapter-38.md

 When he had just seen three and fifty times
 The Pleiads rise to warn the mariners.

-[375]

-And instead of Eudoxus, they used to call him Endoxus,[120] on account of the brilliancy of his reputation.
-And since we have gone through the illustrious Pythagoreans, we must now speak of the Promiscuous philosophers, as they call them.
-And we will first of all speak of Heraclitus.
+Instead of Eudoxus, they used to call him Endoxus because of his brilliance.